marfarma/link-to-post/readme.txt

 === Link to Post ===
-Contributors: Ajcrea
+Contributors: julienappert,Ajcrea
 Tags: page, post, tinymce,link
 Requires at least: 2.6
-Tested up to: 2.8.1
+Tested up to: 2.8.6
 Stable tag: trunk

 This plugin allows you to easily create a link to an existing article or page in another article or page